Folklore of India: Folktales of India

 Indian folklorists during the last thirty years have substantially contributed to the study of folklore.
 Devendra Satyarthi, Krishna Dev Upadyhayaya, Prafulla Dutta Goswami, Kunja Bihari Dash, Ashutosh Bhatacharya and many more senior folklorists have contributed for the study of folklore.
 But it is during the 1970s that some folklorists studied in US universities and trained up themselves with the modern theories and methods of folklore research and set a new trend of folklore study in India.
 Especially, South Indian universities advocated for folklore as a discipline in the universities and hundreds of scholars trained up on folklore.
 A.K.
-Ramanujan was the noted folklorist to analyse folklore from Indian context.
+Ramanujan is one such person to analyse folklore from the Indian context.

 Study of folklore was strengthened by two stremas (sicsic); one is Finnish folklorist Lauri Honko and another is Peter J. Claus of American folklore.
 These two folklorists conducted their field work on Epic of Siri and led the Indian folklorists to the new folklore study.
 The Central Institute of Indian Languages has played a major role in promoting folklore studies in India to explore another reality of Indian culture.

 Recently scholars such as Chitrasen Pasayat, M. D. Muthukumaraswamy, Vivek Rai, Jawaharlal Handoo, Birendranath Dutta, P. C. Pattanaik, B. Reddy, Sadhana Naithani, P. Subachary, Molly Kaushal, Shyam Sundar Mahapatra, Bhabagrahi Mishra and many new folklorists have contributed in their respective field for shaping folklore study as a strong discipline in representing the people's memory and people's voice.
 Recently the National Folklore Support Center in Chennai has taken the initiative to promote folklore in public domain and bridging the gap of academic domain and community domain.

 Indian folk heroes, villains, and tricksters

-Indian folk heroes like Rama, Krishna in Sanskrit epics and history and also in freedom movement are well known to every one.
-They have found a place in written literature.
-But in Indian cultural sub-system, Indian folk heroes are most popular.
-The castes and tribes of India have maintained their diversities of culture through their language and religion and customs.
-So in addition to national heroes, regional heroes and local folk and tribal heroes are alive in the collective memory of the people.
-Let's take examples of the Santhals or the Gonds.
-The Santhals have their culture heroes Beer Kherwal and Bidu Chandan.
-Gonds have their folk hero Chital Singh Chhatti.
-Banjara folk hero is Lakha Banjara or Raja Isalu.

-But not only heroes, the heroines of Indian folklore have also significant contribution in shaping the culture of India.
-Banjara epics are heroine-centric.
-These epics reflect the "sati" cult.